enokjun/log-spiral-method---passive-force-for-retaining-structure/README.md

 (5) in drained condition, interface friction angle = (2/3)*(effective friction angle of soil) and wall adhesion is (2/3)*(effective cohesion intercept)

 (6) in undrained condition, wall adhesion is (2/3)*(undrained shear strength)

+(7) in undrained condition, the soil in backfill are assumed to be all saturated above and below the watertable.
+The water table level does not change.